-Far from being pessimistic over the failure of "Broadway Opry '79," Fitzpatrick and his partners are already planning for next year's show.
-"We look at this year's show as an investment," said Fitzpatrick.
+Far from being pessimistic over the failure of "Broadway Opry '79," Fitzpatrick and his partners are already planning fcr next year's show as an investment," said Fitzpatrick.
 "Once the concept was created, we felt very strongly about doing it this year.
 Having done this, we've established our legal rights to the concept."

 Fitzpatrick said that he is even considering buying a building on Broadway and creating a permanent Broadway Opry House, complete with bar, restaurant and amusement area.
 Willie Nelson & Leon Russell, Kenny Rogers & Dottie West, the Oak Ridge Boys (three albums), Crystal Gayle, the Earl Scruggs Revue, Roy Clark & Gatemouth Brown, Willie Nelson, John Conlee, T. G. Sheppard, Emmylou Harris, Tammy Wynette, Susie Allanson, and Danny Davis & The Nashville Brass.